Assessing Cognitive Abilities

 Support for Special Educational Needs (SEN)

-E.L.A.H.A integrates assessments that help identify children with learning difficulties or disabilities, such as SEN-L (Special Educational Needs and Learning Difficulties).
+E.L.A.H.A believes that helping identify children with learning difficulties or disabilities, such as SEN-L (Special Educational Needs and Learning Difficulties).
 Through this, schools can provide Individualized Education Plans (IEPs) tailored to the specific needs of these children.

 Promoting ZPD (Zone of Proximal Development)